kentcdodds/babel-plugin-macros/other/docs/author.md

 > [`babel-plugin-preval`][preval] help you do what you want as it's pretty
 > powerful.

-There are two parts to the `babel-macros` API:
+There are two parts to the `babel-plugin-macros` API:

 1. The filename convention
 2. The function you export

 ### Filename

-The way that `babel-macros` determines whether to run a macro is based on the source string of the `import` or `require` statement.
+The way that `babel-plugin-macros` determines whether to run a macro is based on the source string of the `import` or `require` statement.
 It must match this regex:
 `/[./]macro(\.js)?$/` for example: